-The "Insane World Of Mike Sain" airs every Wednesday at 9:00 AM Eastern Time on WPON-AM 1460 Detroit both on the air and on the Internet.
+The "Insane World Of Mike Sain" airs every Wednesday at 9:00 AM Eastern Time on WPON-AM 1460 Detroit.
 On today's program Mike played the first and last Top 40 charted songs by various artists.
 Today's program is a continuation of last week's theme in which Mike also played first and last charted songs.

 - Sad Movies (Make Me Cry) - Sue Thompson - 1961

 - Paper Tiger - Sue Thompson - 1965

 - Memphis - Johnny Rivers - 1964

 - Swayin' To The Music (Slow Dancin') Johnny Rivers - 1977

 - See The Funny Little Clown - Bobby Goldsboro - 1964

 - Summer (The First Time) - Bobby Goldsboro - 1973

 - Rebel 'Rouser - Duane Eddy - 1958